Are restaurants with tabletop activities a real thing?

 Sample menu items: Turkey Reuben panini, chicken tender basket, build-your-own burger

 VISIT THEM HERE: https://gamehauscafe.com

-At Game Haus, customers can pay a $5 charge ($7.50 on weekends) to access a library of over 1400 board games.
+At Activity Haus, customers can pay a $5 charge ($7.50 on weekends) to access a library of over 1400 gameboard games.
 This is one of the widest selections available among any of the restaurants on our list.
-This cover includes unlimited play until the restaurant closes, and it also includes admittance to board game themed nights—such as those set aside for beginners.
+This cover includes unlimited play until the restaurant closes, and it also includes admittance to board recreation themed nights—such as those set aside for beginners.